PHOTOS: Springfield vs. Springboro

 1 /

-Springfield against Springboro on Friday, Sept.
+The Springboro band plays before a game against Springfield on Friday, Sept.
 26, 2025, at CareFlight Field in Springboro.
 David Jablonski/Staff

 Cookie Settings